minimaxir/imgbeddings/DESIGN.md

 # Design

-A
+A few miscelleneous design notes for some counterintuitive product decisions with imgbeddings:

 ## Model Selection

-- Other more-explicit ViT models were tested, but CLIP Vision had the best performance for this use case.
+- Other more-explicit ViT models (Google's ViT, Microsoft's BeIT) were tested, but CLIP Vision had the best performance for this use case, subjectively.
+It may be worth it in the future to expand the export functionality to support arbitrary ViTs.